TuckerFaulk/sub30s-buddhist-group-project/README.md

 ![What is Meditation?](assets/readme-images/what-is-meditation.jpg)

-I also want to included some information on the meditations which take place during the group sessions.
+I also want to include some information on the meditations which take place during the group sessions.
 Instead of image tiles for these sections, I thought it would be better to include videos of the Meditations for users to use for practice.
 These videos have not been set to autoplay and controls have been provided for good user experience.
 Screenshots of these sections have been provided below:

 ![What is Metta Bhavana Meditation?](assets/readme-images/what-is-metta-bhavana.jpg)